kylpo/notes/Web-vs-Native.md

+Start with story of always playing the hybrid class: druid.
+Burned by not ever being the best dmg dealer, tank, healer, etc.

 # Web
 - all about scrolling
   - "scrolling has a special place on the web, and browsers have worked very hard to make sure that scrolling is snappy and responsive" (off-thread scrolling)